-"Indeed I am not very well," said she; and throwing herself upon the sofa, she burst into an agony of tears.
+"Indeed, I am not very well," said she; and throwing herself upon the sofa, she burst into an agony of tears.

-While Mrs. Harrison was repeating her inquiries and condolence, the graceful major seated himself beside her, saying, tenderly, she, time to ap
+While Mrs. Harrison was repeating her inquiries and condolence, the graceful major seated himself beside her, saying tenderly,

-"My dear Mrs. Robinson, what has happened to distress you? only tell me if there is any possible way in which I can serve you?" af
+"My dear Mrs. Robinson, what has happened to distress you? only tell me if there is any possible way in which I can serve you!"